-The Reang are a bucolic tribe, and one of the 21 scheduled tribes of the state of Tripura.
+The Reang is a bucolic tribe, and one of the 21 scheduled tribes of the state of Tripura.
 A small mistake by the Indian government during a census count gave the tribe its new name as Reang, as the original and traditional name that these people have been using to recognize themselves with is Bru.
 They are the second largest tribe of Tripura after the Tripuri tribe.
-Although they are native to the state of Tripura, they can also be found in neighbouring states of Mizoram, Assam and Manipur.
+Although they are native to the state of Tripura, they can also be found in neighboring states of Mizoram, Assam, and Manipur.
 As with many other tribes belonging to the north-east region of India, the Bru have Mongoloid features.
 They can be distinguished from other tribes by their attire and dialect.
-Although their dressing is quite simple, the hand woven clothes for men, the Rnai (wraparound for covering the body waist-down) and Risa (covering the torso), they are very colourful.
+Although their dressing is quite simple, the hand woven clothes for men, the Rnai (wraparound for covering the body waist-down) and Risa (covering the torso), they are very colorful.
 They speak the Kau Bru language which is of Tibeto-Burmese origin.

 Origin and Structures of Reang tribe

 The history of the origin of this tribe is quite a tale.
 The legend has it that the tribe first came into existence when a banished Tripuri prince founded a state in the Mayani Thalang area of Lushai hills and crowned himself king.
 The people of this tribe maintain cordial relations with Tripuris and the throne of Tripura, and that loyalty is said to have risen from the Queen’s kindness to the chiefs when they requested the Tripura king for asylum.
 The lore goes on to say that the Queen offered the chiefs with breast milk in a large brass pan as a notion to establish the parent-child relationship and the brass pan is still preserved by the Reangs after all those years.